 Task 2: Draft Plan, July 2017 - Winter 2018

 - Regular Countywide Planning Commission meetings to discuss plan update (first Monday of each month)

 - BOCC Work Session Update prior to second community open house (date TBD)

 - Send draft plan to stakeholders, interested parties, focus group participants, referral agencies for review and comment

-- Community Open House: January 2018 (date TBD) - Present draft master plan for community input
+- Community Open House: Winter 2018 (date TBD) - Present draft master plan for community input

 - Draft final plan, incorporating input received during Task 2